 This course is the sequel of the pre-requisite course "Social, Emotional, Behavioural and Developmental Disabilities".
-In this course, students will learn about the educational strategies and interventions that can enhance the social and emotional competence of children and adolescents.
+After acquired the foundation knowledge about the characteristics, risk factors and theoretical model of the development of various social, emotional, behavioural and developmental disabilities in the prior course, participants will learn about the educational strategies and interventions that can enhance the social and emotional competence of children and adolescents in this course.
 A wide range of social and emotional learning (SEL) programmes and management strategies, ranging from small-scale individualized programs to multi-agency approaches will be evaluated through case study and role-play.
 Evidence-based practice will be emphasized in the discussion of the SEL programs effectiveness.
-Ethical issues regarding assessment and intervention of social and emotional development will be considered through discussion and reflections.
-The final part of the course will cover design and implementation of innovative behavioral modification programs and family involvement in the local context.